Aousulaprashant/Todo-App-React/README.md

-### To Do App
+# To Do App

+click here to Visit Live Site ->   https://prashanths-todo-app.netlify.app/

 ## Overview

-click here for Hosted Site ->   https://prashanths-todo-app.netlify.app/

-This is a To Do List application built using React.
-It allows users to create, update, and delete tasks, and includes search and filter functionalities.
-Tasks can be marked as completed or incomplete, and users can view task details in an expandable format.
+The To Do App is a React-based web application that allows users to manage their tasks effectively.
+The application supports creating, updating, and deleting tasks, as well as searching and filtering tasks based on their status and search queries.
+The tasks are displayed in an expandable list format, showing detailed information such as description and last update time when expanded.

+### System Design

+- **Frontend**: The application is built with React, utilizing functional components and hooks for state management and side effects.
+- **Data Storage**: A local JSON file (`/task.json`) is used to simulate data storage and retrieval.
+- **User Interface**: The UI is designed to be responsive, with components for task management and dynamic updates.

+## Implementation

+### Components

+1. **`Homs` Component**:
+   - Manages the main functionality including fetching tasks, filtering, searching, and handling task addition.
+   - Uses `useEffect` for data fetching and URL parameter management.
+   - Contains logic for displaying tasks and handling task creation, updating, and deletion.

+2. **`Task` Component**:
+   - Displays individual task details.
+   - Supports task expansion to show additional details and editing functionality.
+   - Provides checkboxes for marking tasks as completed and icons for editing or deleting tasks.

-## Features
+### Key Features

-- **Create Task**: Add new tasks to your list.
+- **Add Task**: Opens an input box for users to add new tasks.
-- **Update Task**: Edit existing tasks.
+- **Update Task**: Allows users to edit task details by expanding the task view.
-- **Delete Task**: Remove tasks from the list.
+- **Delete Task**: Provides a delete icon for removing tasks.
-- **Search Tasks**: Filter tasks based on search queries.
-- **Filter Tasks**: View tasks based on their status (All, Completed, Incomplete).
-- **Expandable List**: View detailed information about each task.
-- **Responsive Design**: Optimized for various screen sizes.

-## Technologies Used

-- **Frontend**: React.js
-- **State Management**: React Hooks
-- **Styling**: CSS
-- **Data Storage**: Local JSON file

-## Getting Started
+- **Search and Filter**: Implements search functionality and filter options to manage task visibility.
+- **Expandable List**: Shows task details including description and last updated time when expanded.

+## Setup and Running the Application

 ### Prerequisites

-- npm installed on your machine.
+- npm should be installed on your system.

 ### Installation

-1. Clone the repository:
+1. **Clone the Repository**:

    ```bash
    git clone https://github.com/your-username/todo-app.git
    ```

-2. Navigate into the project directory:
+2. **Navigate to the Project Directory**:

    ```bash
    cd todo-app
    ```

-3. Install dependencies:
+3. **Install Dependencies**:

    ```bash
    npm install
    ```

-### Running the App
+### Running the Application

-1. Start the development server:
+1. **Start the Development Server**:

    ```bash
    npm start
    ```

+2. **Open the Application**:

-2. Open your browser and go to `http://localhost:3000` to see the app in action.
+   Navigate to `http://localhost:3000` in your web browser to view the application.

+### Configuration

+- **Task Data**: The application uses a local JSON file located at `/public/task.json` for task data.
+Ensure this file is properly configured with task data in JSON format.

 ## Usage

-- **Adding Tasks**: Click the “Add” button to open the input box, then enter a task title and description.
+- **Add New Task**: Click the "Add" button to open the input box, enter the task details, and submit the form.
-- **Updating Tasks**: Click on a task title to expand it and enter edit mode.
+- **Edit Task**: Click on a task title to expand it and enter edit mode.
-- **Deleting Tasks**: Use the delete icon to remove a task.
+- **Delete Task**: Click the delete icon to remove a task.
+- **Search Tasks**: Use the search input to filter tasks based on title.
-- **Searching and Filtering**: Use the search box and filter dropdown to find tasks.
+- **Filter Tasks**: Use the filter dropdown to view tasks based on their status (All, Completed, Incomplete).

 ## Contributing

-Feel free to fork this repository and submit pull requests.
 Contributions are welcome!
+Feel free to fork this repository and submit pull requests for improvements or bug fixes.

+## Acknowledgements

+- **React**: For the powerful library used to build the user interface.
+- **React Icons**: For the icons used in the application.